Cook Islands

 • Northern Islands: These are mostly low-lying and sparsely populated coral atolls; and include the islands of Manihiki, Nassau, Penrhyn, Pukapuka, Rakahanga, and Suwarrow and are covered in light vegetation and equipped with stunning white sand beaches.

-• Southern islands: These generally consists of much larger higher islands that are volcanic in origin and more densely populated.
+• Southern islands: These generally consist of much larger higher islands that are volcanic in origin and more densely populated.
 The southern island group includes Rarotonga, Aitutaki, Atiu, Mangaia, Manuae, Mauke, Mitiaro, Palmerston, and Takutea.

 • The highest point is Te Manga which rises to 652m on the Rarotonga island.